 When the data in an XML file conforms to the rules provided by a schema, that data is said to be valid.
 The process of checking an XML data file against a schema is called (logically enough) validation.
 The big advantage to using schemas is that they can help prevent corrupted data.
 They also make it easy to find corrupted data because XML stops when it encounters a problem.

 As we mentioned earlier, XML also provides powerful ways to use or reuse data.
 The mechanism for reusing data is called an Extensible Stylesheet Language Transformation (XSLT), or simply, a transform.

-You (okay, your IT department) can also use transforms to exchange data between back-end systems, such as databases.
+You (or your IT department, unless you choose to become an XML developer) can also use transforms to exchange data between back-end systems such as databases.
 For instance, say that Database A stores the sales data in a table structure that works well for the sales department.
 Database B stores the revenue and expense data in a table structure that is tailored for the accounting department.
 Database B can use a transform to accept data from A and write that data to the correct tables.

 The combination of data file, schema, and transform constitutes a basic XML system.
 The following illustration shows how such systems typically work.
 The data file is validated against the schema and then rendered in any number of usable ways by a transform.
 In this case, the transform deploys the data to a table in a Web page.

 The following code sample shows one way to write a transform.
 It loads the <CAT> data into a table on a Web page.
 Again, the point of the sample isn't to show you how to write a transform, but to show you one form that a transform can take.

 This sample shows how one type of transform might look when it is coded, but remember that you can just describe what you need from the data in plain English.
 For example, you can go to your IT department and say that you need to print the sales data for particular regions for the past two years, "and I need it to look this way."
 Your IT department can then write (or change) a transform to do that job.